 If you’re wondering what it’s like to plunge down a water slide on one of the world’s largest cruise ships, you’re in the right place.
-We’ll take you through all the water slides on Symphony of the Seas.
-I’ll walk you through what makes the slides different, and even a pros and cons list.
+We’ll take you through all the water slides on Symphony of the Seas and what makes these slides different.
+Plus a pros and cons list, some top tips and everything you need to know about safety, queues, and other practical details.

 🛝 Book a Water Slide Cruise